Persecution of Christians in the Eastern Bloc: Poland

 Salesian schools and orphanages were closed.
 The Rozanystok seminary, which was created in 1949, was brutally liquidated in 1954.
 It had been moved from Wilno and had been run by Salesians for training candidates for the priesthood, as well as for giving Catholic education for boys.
 The seminary was situated in Eastern Poland, it employed former residents of the territory annexed by the USSR in 1939, and it had caused great concern to the government, provoking its brutal closure.

 Catholic publications continued to exist, although under pressure from the state.
 These publications included Tygodnik Warszawski, Tygodnik Powszechny, and Dziś i Jutro.
 This was a liberty that was not allowed to other places in the Soviet bloc, including the USSR most notably, which had banned church publications in 1929.
 The founders of Tygodnik Warszawski were incarcerated, of which Father Zygmunt Kaczynski and Antoni Antczak both died in prison.
-Cardinal Wyszynski attempted to intervene on behalf of Father Zygmunt.

 Polish society was prepared for the post-World War II persecutions due to its long history prior to the Bolshevik revolution of operation underneath the rule of regimes that were hostile to it.
 Underground universities taught uncensored history and ethics lessons, and many people openly attended church in protest against the Communist government.

 Following with the forcible conversion of Eastern Catholics in the USSR to Orthodoxy, the Polish government called on the Orthodox church in Poland to assume 'pastoral care' of the eastern Catholics in Poland.
 After the removal of Metropolitan Dionizy from leadership of the Polish Orthodox Church, Metropolitan Macarius was placed in charge.
 He was from western Ukraine (previously eastern Poland) and who had been instrumental in the compulsory conversion of eastern Catholics to orthodoxy there.
 Polish security forces assisted him in suppressing resistance in his taking control of Eastern Catholic parishes.
 Many Eastern Catholics who remained in Poland after the postwar border adjustments were resettled in Western Poland in the newly acquired territories from Germany.
 The state in Poland gave the POC a greater number of privileges than the Roman Catholic Church in Poland; the state even gave money to this church, although it often defaulted on promised payments, leading to a perpetual financial crisis for the POC.